futuresuper/fs-website-2021/src/blog-posts/coal-is-dead-coal-fetish-trashed-by-trillionaire-investor.md

 The Future Super investment philosophy reflects both the climate and investment reality that “coal is dead”.

 For years, Future Super has been helping Australians invest their super free from coal, oil, gas and the banks that fund fossil fuels.
-We’re still Australia’s first and only [independently recognised](http://superswitch.org.au/funds/future-super-balanced-growth/) 100% fossil fuel free super fund.
+We’re still Australia’s first and only [independently recognised](http://superswitch.org.au/funds/future-super-balanced-growth/) super fund to say no to investing in the fossil fuel industry.

 But that's not all.